alterEGO-Linux/.github/profile/README.md

 Nothing is really ready for deployment.

-It will definitivelly, not propulse you to the moon... ever.
+It will definitively, not propulse you to the moon... ever.